saiakarsh193/CubeFace-Detection/README.md

 ### Running the Code
 Start the flask server using `python api.py`.
 Then go to localhost (which is usually `https://127.0.0.1:5000`) to run the `index.html` file.

+Then follow the instructions and scan all the six faces.
+Then it relocates to the solver page and prints the moves required to solve the cube.

+**Note: If the faces were scanned incorrectly and hence results in an invalid cube orientation, an error will be given.**